beneti/titleizePTBR/README.md

 # TitleizePTBR

 Just a easy way to titleize names for pt-BR.
-Special hug to [reu](https://github.com/reu) for help on my first gem :D
+Special HUG to [reu](https://github.com/reu) for help on my first gem :D

 ## Installation